BorderCloud/sgvizler2/README.md

 npm install sgvizler2
 ```

-## Docs
+## Get started

-In the website of this project, you can find a Sparql editor and examples for each chart, map or table available in the
+You can use the [SPARQL editor](http://bordercloud.github.io/sgvizler2/tutorial-A_Editor.html) to generate an example
-last version.
+with your SPARQL query and see examples for each charts, maps and tables in this project.

 ## Why reboot the project ?
 The project could not be easily extensible and the docs was not automatically generate in the packages for composer,